India–Ukraine relations: Trade relations

-Both the Ukrainian and Indian governments take part in the sessions of the Ukraine Indian Inter-Governmental Commission which hold the Joint Business Council Meeting of Ukraine-India.
+Both the Ukrainian and Indian governments take part in sessions of the Ukraine-India Inter-Governmental Commission which hosts the Joint Business Council Meeting of Ukraine-India.
 This has given a major boost to India Ukraine trade relations.
 Ukraine is not a new member in the Indian industry as its enterprises are actively involved and form the backbone of Indian power sector and heavy industries among others.

-There are such joint stock companies as 'Ukrindustry' that has won contracts for conducting coke battery reconstruction at the plants of metallurgy in Rourkela and Bokaro.
+There are joint stock companies such as 'Ukrindustry' that has won contracts for conducting coke battery reconstruction at the plants of metallurgy in Rourkela and Bokaro.
 There are also Azovmash and Novokramatorskyi machine building plants that supply oxygen converter manufacturing equipment.
-India-Ukraine trade relations has also been successful in increasing co-operation between the two countries in technology and scientific field.
+India-Ukraine trade relations have also been successful in increasing co-operation between the two countries in the technology and scientific fields.

 Science and technology relations

 Under the Agreement signed between India and Ukraine in May 1992, the Joint S&T Committee meets annually to discuss implementation of projects, holding of exhibitions and co-operation in scientific research.
 The Committee last met in Kyiv in October 2007 and approved 11 S&T projects for implementation.
 Days of Ukrainian Science and Technology were held in New Delhi in December 2004.
 National Space Agency of Ukraine and ISRO have ongoing co-operation in the space sector.
 Ukraine has a very strong IT Sector.
 Many offshore call centres have been successful.
 Aptech Limited from Mumbai has signed an Agreement in May 2004 with International Institute of Personnel Management (the biggest IT training centre in Ukraine) to organise IT programmes for schools and institutions in Ukraine.
 Bio-technology is the latest sector where companies such as Biocon, Genome etc. are co-operating with each other.
 It also supplies turbines for thermal, hydroelectric and nuclear power plants.

 In 2005, then President A. P. J. Abdul Kalam expressed interest in strengthening co-operation with Ukraine in the field of space research during a speech given to Indians in Ukraine.
 He and members of the Indian Space Research Organisation (ISRO) later visited the Ukrainian space agency Yuzhnoye, one of the largest rocket manufacturing units in the world.